SinanIbra/Surveillance-Camera-Calibration-with-DLT/README.md

 # EdgeVision/Innopolis
-# Camera Calibration in real world for precise object positioning
+# Camera Calibration in real world for precise object positioning research
-camera calibration in real world for precise object positioning for surveillance camera The goal of camera calibration is to find the intrinsic and extrinsic parameters of a AXIS P1364 Network Camera .
+camera calibration in real world for precise object positioning for surveillance camera The goal of this camera calibration research is to find the the best way to calibrate the intrinsic and extrinsic parameters of a AXIS P1364 Network Camera .
 # Used Method Idea and Explanation :
 We as humans when we look at a normal picture (not specifically made to manipulate us), we can estimate the positions or the dimentions of objects easily